no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ## Application usage overview

-The first step is to create a dataset by uploading a schema that describes the metadata including e.g.: data owner, tags, partition columns, data types, etc..
+The first step is to create a dataset by uploading a schema that describes the metadata including e.g.: data owner, tags, partition columns, data types, auto-generated version, etc..

 Then the data (currently only `.csv` files are supported) can be uploaded to the dataset.
-During the upload process, the service checks if the data matches the previously uploaded dataset schema definition.
+During the upload process, the service checks if the data matches the previously uploaded dataset schema definition and transforms it into `.parquet`.

 During upload, a data 'crawler' is started which looks at the persisted data and infers some metadata about it.
 Once the crawler has finished running (usually around 4-5 minutes) the data can be queried.